TheMettaCode/mettacode-app-data-api/README.md

-# MettaCode Developers App Promo Message API
+# MettaCode Developers Message & Links API Data

-User message API for multiple MettaCode apps
+API data for multiple MettaCode apps

-JSON file for developer use when communicating messages and promotions with app users
+JSON file for use when communicating information and promotions with app users